FabianoEger/tago-documentation/tutorials.rst

 Sending e-mail
 **************

-Now, let's add an :ref:`action <ref_actions_define_actions>` to send an e-mail notification when the switch sensor is opened.
+Now, let's add an :ref:`action <ref_actions_define_actions>` to send an e-mail notification when the switch state changes to closed.
 First, create an action for the device: